 Step 1: Earn an Undergraduate Degree

 An associate's degree program can prepare students for employment in the field by teaching them how to design and create computer graphic applications.
 Students can find related programs through technical institutions and community colleges.
-Programs may cover topics in designing 3D models, geometric construction, creating solid modeling drawings and communicating technical information.
-Examples of other relevant courses include mechanical drafting, geometric dimensioning, electro-mechnical layout and architectural drawing.
+Programs may cover topics in designing 3D models, geometric construction, creating solid modeling drawings, and communicating technical information.
+Examples of other relevant courses include mechanical drafting, geometric dimensioning, electro-mechanical layout, and architectural drawing.
 Students may also have an opportunity to work in a laboratory and apply what they have learned in a classroom setting.

 Step 2: Gain Experience

 Some programs may include an internship or a practicum as an elective or degree requirement.
 Experience can be gained by training and learning in a professional setting under the guidance of an experienced CAD technician.
 This can include creating drawings and images using CAD software programs and working with other professionals in the workplace.
 While a practicum or an internship may lead to an entry-level job, it can also provide individuals with some experience in the field, which may be required by employers.

 To optimize your success, you will want to develop key skills.
 Working with professionals can help develop the time-management and communication skills commonly used in the field.
 It can also be important to learn to take constructive criticism and develop the ability to meet deadlines.